 “I think that, given the relationship between Michael Cohen and the president,” Wine-Banks said, “it’s not believable that Michael Cohen did not tell him about his trip to Prague.”

-The problem is amplified by the fact that Wine-Banks is not just a former Watergate prosecutor, which provides her with a halo and air of impartiality.
+Beyond the vast speculation here, unmentioned is that Wine-Banks is not just a former Watergate prosecutor, which provides her with a halo and air of impartiality.
 She’s also an MSNBC contributor who’s long been on the impeachment bandwagon.

 So getting Wine-Banks to confirm an explosive allegation like this is akin to quoting Sean Hannity on Donald Trump’s lifelong devotion to equal rights for women and a harassment-free workplace.
 Not a good look.